Montreal Food Tour: Restaurants, Markets and Typical Food

 Montreal Bagels are part of a Montreal Food Tour

-Eating in Montreal means to savor Quality
+Eating in Montreal means enjoying quality

 What we are definitely looking for in vain is a supermarket that sells everything.
 You can only find them in the big malls.
 "But I don't go shopping there," says Ruby.
 "I know what I like and what I want.
 I go to my charcuterie, where I can get exactly the sausage I want.
 For the cheese that I love, I even drive across town to the Atwater Market on the other side of the city center."
 Not a short journey, as we discover ourselves.
 Those who live here are careful about what they cook and with what.